parsiya/parsiya.net/content/post/2019/2019-11-11-gui-python-burp-extension-2/index.markdown

 * https://blog.secarma.com/labs/using-netbeans-gui-designer-to-make-pretty-burp-extenders

+As of December 2020, this URL is not accessible anymore.
+I cannot find an archived version of the blog on the Internet Archive, either :(.

 # Converting to a JFrame
 This is a simple process in this context.
 Because of our knowledge from part 1, we understand some of these words.
 This is good, because if something goes